adityam/filter/README.md

     - Added `directory=...` option to `\defineexternalfilter` and `\setupexternalfilters`.
 - **2010.12.04**:
-    - Bugfix in `directory` code.
+    - Bug fix in `directory` code.
 The option `directory=../something` was handled incorrectly.
 - **2011.01.28**
-    - Bugfix.
+    - Bug fix.
 The filter counter was not incremented inside a group.
 Made the increment global.
 - **2011.02.21**
     - Added `style` and `color` options.